Using wavelets to capture deviations from smoothness in galaxy-scale strong lenses: Methodology

+We employ a multiscale strategy based on wavelet transforms and sparsity constraints to regularize the pixelated components of the model.
+While in \citet{Galan2021} we focused on the source model, in this work we consider a pixelated component only in the lens potential.
+To clarify the relationship between the two works, we first recall the principle of the technique in the context of the source reconstruction, then we apply it to the case of the lens potential.

-In \citet{Galan2021}, we used a multi-scale regularization technique to reconstruct the source light distribution in the source plane.
-This regularization is based on wavelet transforms, which decompose an image into a set of wavelet coefficients organized by spatial scale.
-Each of these scales is a filtered version of the signal (i.e. same number of pixels) that contains emphasized features at a given spatial scale, similar to a frequency decomposition using the Fourier transform \citep[see fig.~1 of][]{Galan2021}.
+Our regularization strategy is based on wavelet transforms, which decompose an image into a set of wavelet coefficients organized by spatial scale.
+Each of these scales is a filtered version of the signal (i.e., same number of pixels) that contains emphasized features at a given spatial scale, similar to a frequency decomposition using the Fourier transform.
+In \citet{Galan2021}, we use the following regularization term (Eq.~\ref{eq:loss_function}) for the pixelated source component \sourcepix: